Musa'id bin Abdulaziz Al Saud: Personal life

-Following the discovery of oil in Saudi Arabia, Musa'id and his brothers began to live in several European cities, including Paris and London among the others.
-During this period Musa'id was caught in an inappropriate manner in Paris and was immediately sent to Saudi Arabia.
-His father, King Abdulaziz, confined Musa'id to the palace which made their relations negative decreasing the latter's potential chance to rule the country.
+Following the discovery of oil in Saudi Arabia, Musa'id and his brothers began to live in several European cities, including Paris and London.
+During this period, Musa'id was caught in an inappropriate manner in Paris and was immediately sent back to Saudi Arabia.
+His father, King Abdulaziz, confined Musa'id to the palace which aggravated their relations, decreasing the latter's potential prospects to rule the country.

 Musa'id married Watfa, a daughter of Muhammad bin Talal, the 12th (and last) Rashidi emir.
 Their son Faisal bin Musaid was born in Riyadh on 4 April 1944.
 He subsequently divorced Watfa.
 His sons and daughters by Watfa were much closer to their maternal Rashidi relatives than their paternal relatives, Al Sauds.

 In 1965, Musa'id son Khaled, who was a fervent Wahhabite, was killed during a Riyadh protest against the introduction of television in Saudi Arabia.
 The details of his death are disputed.
 Some reports allege that he died resisting arrest outside his own home.
 No investigation over his death was ever initiated.

 Musa'id had another son, Bandar, and a daughter, Al Jawhara.
+Prince Bandar became a member of the Allegiance Council in May 2014.
 He also had another son Abdul Rahman bin Musaid from a subsequent marriage.
 Abdullah bin Musa'id, another son, is a businessman and the owner of Sheffield United.